machinekit/QtQuickVcp/README.md

 ### MachinekitSDK<a name="machinekit_sdk" ></a>
-If you also want to have QtQuickVcp specific wizards and extensions for QtCreator please continue with the install instructions for the [MachinekitSDK](https://github.com/qtquickvcp/MachinekitSDK)
+If you also want to have QtQuickVcp specific wizards and extensions for Qt Creator please continue with the install instructions for the [MachinekitSDK](https://github.com/qtquickvcp/MachinekitSDK)

 ## Contributing<a name="contributing"/>